creold/illustrator-scripts/README.md

 </a>

 ## 🗣 Testimonials
+* *You are a hero.
+Thank you for all your hard work improving illustrator so it saves countless hours for people worldwide via your scripts.* - Nitcho
 * *Sergey, these scripts of yours are great* — Terry Foxx
 * *Wow.
 I just installed and successfully tested.
 Outstanding work!!!* — Zak Lay
 * *Tried your script to export selected objects to separate Ai, works smartly* — Dmitry